kazizi-dev/chat-bot-assistant/README.md

 <h3 align="center">Systems Hacks 2021</h3>

-## **About:**
+## **Description:**
 Systems Hacks 2021 is a hackathon for students who are interested to work in teams to work on projects that can have a real world impact.

 ## **Problem:**
 Our current university website is not user-friendly, so it is hard to navigate espcially for new students.

 ## **Solution:**
-Build an FAQ chatbot that can assist the user with their questions.
-To do this, develop and train a model that can classify questions and answer them.
+Build a FAQ chatbot that can respond to user inquiries.
+To do this, we developed and trained a model that can classify questions and answer them.

 - ### Tools:
     * Machine Learning: Tensorflow